wix-incubator/obsidian/packages/ts-morph-extensions/README.md

 # ts-morph-extensions
-Extensions and utilities for working with ts-morph projects and TypeScript configurations.
+Extensions and utilities for analyzing and traversing ASTs with ts-morph, specifically for Obsidian dependency injection patterns.

 ## Overview
-This package provides a simple interface for managing ts-morph projects with automatic TypeScript configuration discovery and caching.
+This package provides utilities for analyzing Obsidian-specific code patterns (Graphs, Providers, decorators) and a simple interface for managing ts-morph projects with automatic TypeScript configuration discovery and caching.

 ## Usage
 ### ProjectRegistry